 Here are some answers to questions we're frequently asked about The Mid-Ohio School and our programs.
 Those marked with an * are specific to our Performance Track Riding programs.

 Q: What kind of transmissions do the school cars have?

 A: Most of the Acura ILX vehicles have standard transmissions, though a limited number of automatic transmission Acura ILXs are available.
 All of the Honda Civic's have automatic transmissions.
 The Honda S2000 roadsters are all manual transmission vehicles.

 A: The skid car simulates hazardous driving conditions like rain, snow, ice, wet leaves and gravel through the use of hydraulically, or manually, controlled outriggers.
 These outriggers support the majority of the weight of the car, creating less contact between the tire(s) and the driving surface.
 The car is designed to properly teach students how to react to the effects of oversteer and understeer.

-Q: Can I use my own car?
+Q: Can I use my own car or motorcycle?

 Q: May I use my convertible car?